Dalai Beldiri

-Dalai Beldiri is an album by the Tuvan trio Yat-Kha.
+Dalai Beldiri is an album by the Tuvan band Yat-Kha.
 It was released internationally in 1999.
-The album title translates as "the confluence of the seas."
+The album title translates as "the confluence of the seas".
 The band supported the album with a North American tour.

 Production

 The album was produced by Lu Edmonds.
 It mixed rock styles with Tuvan throat singing.
 Among the instruments used were the morin khuur and bass shanzi.
 Albert Kuvezin, Aldyn-ool Sevek, and Zhenya Tkach'v sang on Dalai Beldiri.
 Sevek employed the sygyt whistling style; Kuvezin sang bass.
 Kuvezin's guitar playing was influenced by Deep Purple, Led Zeppelin, and Jimi Hendrix.